Exploring The Temples of Karnak: A Visitor's Guide

-The doorway leads into a large Court, across which a processional way flanked by columns led to the temple proper.
-In the court are numerous seated figures of the goddess Sakhmet dedicated by Amenophis III, on some of which his name has been replaced by that of Sheshonq I. To the left, lying on the ground, are two gigantic figures of Amenophis III (usurped by Ramesses ll) which formerly stood before the entrance to the temple.
-Beyond this is a Second Court, with colonnades along the sides, across which the processional way continued.
-Fragments of the Hathor capitals of the pillars and of statues of Sakhmet lie around.
-To the right of the entrance is a large statue of Sakhmet, to the left a black granite statue of Amenophis III.
-On the far side of the court are a hall with papyrus cluster columns, the Sanctuary and other rooms, all in a ruinous state.
+The doorway leads into a large court crossed by a processional way flanked by columns, which led to the temple proper.
+In the court are numerous seated figures of the goddess Sekhmet dedicated by Amenophis III; on some, his name has been replaced by that of Sheshonq I. To the left, lying on the ground, are two gigantic figures of Amenophis III (usurped by Ramesses II), which formerly stood before the entrance to the temple.
+Beyond this is a Second Court, with colonnades along the sides.
+Fragments of the Hathor capitals of the pillars and of statues of Sekhmet lie around.
+To the right of the entrance is a large statue of Sekhmet, to the left, a black granite statue of Amenophis III.
+On the far side of the court are a hall with papyrus cluster columns, the Sanctuary, and other rooms, all in a ruinous state.

-Temple of Ramesses Ill
+Temple of Ramses III

-Beyond the Temple of Mut lies the horseshoe shaped Sacred Lake, at the west end of which are the remains of a small Temple of Ramesses Ill.
-The entrance to the temple, at the north end, was formed by a Pylon (ruined) with two figures of the King.
+Beyond the Temple of Mut lies the horseshoe-shaped Sacred Lake, at the west end of which are the remains of a small Temple of Ramses III.
+The entrance to the temple, at the north end, was formed by a Pylon (ruined) with two figures of the king.
 On the west outer wall are interesting reliefs celebrating the king's wars.
-On the south wall the King is depicted before Sakhmet, who leads Amun by the hand.
+On the south wall, the king is depicted before Sekhmet, who leads Amun by the hand.